pixpark/gpupixel/README.md

 ## Before You Start
-⭐ Star us on GitHub to receive instant notifications about new releases!
+⭐ Star us on GitHub for notifications about new releases!

 ![](./docs/image/give-star.gif)